Lafayette Avenue Presbyterian Church - Brooklyn, New York

 The church's interior is notable for its mahogany panelling and 13 stained-glass windows designed by Louis Comfort Tiffany.
 In the 1970s, the church commissioned Hank Prussing, a young artist from the Pratt Institute, to paint a giant mural around the upper balcony, reflecting the diversity of the community and the church.
 Prussing went out into the streets and took photographs of the neighborhood people and activity, which he used in painting the massive swirling sea of community life titled, “Mighty Cloud of Witnesses,” a phrase from the letter to the Hebrews.

-Organ Case at Lafayette Avenue Presbyterian Church - Brooklyn, New York (Photo: Lafayette Avenue Presbyterian Church)
+Austin Organ, Op.
+302 (1910) at Lafayette Avenue Presbyterian Church - Brooklyn, New York (photo: Lafayette Avenue Presbyterian Church)

 Austin Organs Inc.